-Russia is chairing the UNSC since April 2023 Since 1946, African countries have accounted for 16.3% of total monthlong presidencies of the UNSC.
+Russia chaired the UNSC in April 2023, despite being engaged in the conflict in Ukraine Since 1946, African countries have accounted for 16.3% of total monthlong presidencies of the UNSC.
 Europe and Asia dominate chairmanship time with 38.0% and 20.8% respectively.